badgersow/vscode-today/README.md

 ## Extension Settings

-This extension has a configuration to specify a path for a daily nodes directory:
+This extension has a configuration to specify a path for a daily notes directory:

 ![feature X](img/config.png)